When you Drink Alcohol

 Is it OK to Have Tylenol with Alcohol?

-Nonsteroidal anti-inflammatory drugs, pain reliever, cold medication, other NSAIDS, and other medications have often been medically reviewed and prolonged exposure when combined with alcohol creates greater risk of trauma, permanent damage and even death.
-The long-term consequences need to be considered whenever we take two drugs, including alcohol, if we consider it a drug.
+Nonsteroidal anti-inflammatory drugs, pain relievers, cold medication, other NSAIDS, and other medications have often been medically reviewed and prolonged exposure, when combined with alcohol, creates a greater risk of trauma, permanent damage, and even death.
+The long-term consequences need to be considered whenever we take two drugs, including alcohol if we consider it a drug.

 Prolonged exposure to substances like alcohol or some medications can also damage the lining of the stomach, causing ulcers to form.
 These ulcers can start to bleed and result in gastrointestinal bleeding.
 Even small bleeds can be fatal within hours.
 Healing these types of wounds can be difficult and treatment options vary depending on the nature and location of the wound.

 Mixing alcohol while taking ibuprofen increases the effects of damage and strains other systems.
 The kidneys also process toxins like alcohol.
 Alcohol abuse will strain the kidneys.
 Permanent kidney damage becomes a possibility after prolonged use.
 Kidney damage is a side effect of prolonged exposure to some medications, and when combined with even moderate drinking, the damage can be lasting.

 Treatment at Inland Detox